sanskrit-today/sanskrit-hub/utility/list.md

 1. ### [Telegram Bots](telegram-bots)

-    Sanskrit x Telegram bots are tools designed to assist Sanskrit learners and enthusiasts directly within the popular messaging app, Telegram.
+    Sanskrit Telegram bots are tools designed to assist Sanskrit learners and enthusiasts directly within the popular messaging app, Telegram.
 These bots offer a variety of features

 1. ### [Websites](websites)